brennanfife/DOXA-ConsenSys/contracts/README.md

     - setState (for testing)
     - Return state of pool

-A contract for the token (i.e. name, ticker, supply, etc.)
+A contract for the token (i.e. name, ticker, supply, etc.), importing OpenZep

 Separate contracts for a single pool instance vs a pool creator (i.e. setup).